 Navigating Racism: Understanding your identities

 Thursday, April 16 from 10-11am

 This is an introductory presentation to understanding how your identity shapes your reality, and influences how you see and understand contemporary racism.

 This is an intermediate presentation where participants will learn to recognize racism when they see it and how it impacts students of color in their communities.

 This is an advanced presentation to engage participants in actively working to dismantle systemic racism in their communities and beyond their roles at EWU.

 This is an identity focused presentation that encourages participants to examine how our current climate impacts people of marginalized identities, specifically focusing on anti-Asian racism, anti-Black racism, and discrimination against Undocumented folks.

-Contact an equity educator at email@example.com or visit the MCC in PUB 329.
+Contact an Equity Educator at firstname.lastname@example.org or visit the Multicultural Center in PUB 329.